pivotx/PivotX-extensions/extensions/wxrexport/docs/bolt.markdown

 Checking the result and actions afterwards
 ==========================================

+__[urlhome] - Your main url__

+All references to your main url or your aliases (set in the aliases array) in the content of the entries and/or pages will be replaced by [urlhome].
+You need to replace that string by the desired new url.

 __Excluding exports from import__

 If you want to exclude exported parts from the import you can manually edit the generated xml files before import.
 Just delete the lines beginning with the `<item>` tag and the `</item>` tag and all lines in between.